Insiyah03/anime_recommender/README.md

 - **Trailer Integration** — Embed YouTube trailers on detail pages via the MyAnimeList or Jikan API
 - **Containerisation** — Dockerise the app for easier deployment and reproducibility

----

-## 📄 License

-This project is for educational and portfolio purposes.